OpenHands

 Launching OpenHands

 To launch OpenHands, open a browser and navigate to http://localhost:3000.
 When first launching the application, the "AI Provider Configuration" window will appear.
-Click on see advanced settings
+Select "Lemonade" as the LLM Provider and your favorite coding model from the drop-down.
+For a nice balance of quality and speed, we recommend Qwen3-Coder-30B-A3B-Instruct-GGUF.
+When complete, hit Save Changes.

 Using OpenHands

-.
-If you do not see this screen, click the+
+New Conversation.
+If you do not see this screen, click the+on the top left.

-and enter your prompt into the text box.
-For example: "Write me a flask website that prints "Welcome to OpenHands + Lemonade!" make the website fun with a theme of lemons and laptops." as shown below: -
+Awaiting user input.and enter your prompt into the text box.
+For example: "Create a website that showcases Ryzen AI and the ability to run the OpenHands coding agents locally through the Lemonade software stack.
+Make the website fun with a theme of lemonade and laptops." as shown below:

 Suggestions on what to try next: Prompt OpenHands with Lemonade Server to develop some simple games that you can play via a web browser.
 For example, with the prompt "Write me a simple pong game that I can play on my browser.
 Make it so I can use the up and down arrows to control my side of the game.
 Make the game lemon and laptop themed."
 OpenHands with Lemonade Server was able to generate the following pong game, which included user-controls, a computer-controlled opponent, and scorekeeping: